NoCompromises/laravel-project-standard/README_TEMPLATE.md

 If there are any relevant bits of architectural history, include them here.
 For example, is this a major rewrite of some previous codebase?
 Mention it here.
 Include anything that you would want to know if you were inheriting the project.

+## Laravel Project Standard

+If you'd like, include a link to the laravel-project-standard repo and what version this project is based on.